saolsen/steveskeys/README.md

 ## Implementation Details

 * I'm using nippy for serialization of clojure data structures to byte arrays so anything serializable by nippy is supported as a key or value.
 * I'm using google guava's byte-array comparator because java doesn't have one built in.

-## Other Info

-This is really just a toy example and not a useful library.
-Specifically ordering by the binary representation of the values isn't something anyone would want.
-I may in the future continue work on this and add some indexes based on the clojure values that would be much more likely to benefit someone looking to use this.

 ## License